opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 .. admonition:: Important
    :class: important

    When synchronizing from a remote server, Opendatasoft keeps a persistent cache and does not automatically prune files missing from the remote directory.
-Please use the "Clean cache" button on the ressource if you need some cleanup to be performed.
+If you need some cleanup to be performed, to the right of the resource, click "Clean cache".

 .. admonition:: Caution
    :class: caution